The pair "Shepherd" and "Shepherdess"

 Description

-On an irregular, nature-inspired pedestal adorned with plastic flowers and leaves stands a shepherd playing the flute.
-In contrast, next to him is a shepherdess holding a bouquet of flowers in her right hand, her hastily thrown-up apron filled with flowers.
-On the ground, a dog or a reclining sheep can be seen.
-This is a polychrome piece highlighted with golden outlines.
-It is possibly the work of Johann Joachim Kändler, although this is unclear due to restoration or damage.
+On an irregular, nature-inspired pedestal adorned with plastic flowers and leaves, stands a shepherd playing a flute.
+As a contrast, nearby is a shepherdess holding a bouquet of flowers in her right hand, her casually draped-up apron filled with flowers.
+A dog or a lying sheep can be seen on the ground.
+This is a polychrome painting highlighted with gold outlines.
+It may be a work by Johann Joachim Kändler, though this is unclear due to restoration or damage.
 The height is 17 cm.
 See Adams, "Meissen Portrait Figures," illustration on page 47.
 This is a pair of porcelain figures depicting a shepherd and a shepherdess.
 They have been slightly restored or damaged.
 They bear the crossed swords mark of Meissen.
 Created around 1750.

 Lot No. 14391